JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 2
 - I have made designed and tested class DestinationsManager robust (this class previously was named Destinations, now changed to
-DestinationsManager) and I have changed the signature of the following methods in this class: getCityFromSummerDestinations and getCityFromWinterDestinations to throw checked exception, IllegalDestinationException, if the input of the method parameter is not valid.
+DestinationsManager) and I have changed the signature of the following methods in this class, getCityFromSummerDestinations and getCityFromWinterDestinations, to throw the checked exception of IllegalDestinationException, if the input of the method parameter is not valid.
 - I have tested these methods inside the DestinationsManagerTest with try/catch blocks for both cases where
-1) exception is expected 2) exception is not expected, and implemented the try/catch blocks in the MainFrame of the UI package that called those methods from the DestinationManager class.
+1) exception is expected 2) exception is not expected, and implemented the try/catch blocks in the MainFrame of the UI package that called these two methods from the DestinationManager class.

 ## Phase 4: Task 3
 - I have identified that there was poor cohesion in the MainFrame class of the UI package with respect to JMenu and JMenuItem fields/objects